 - Submit a photocopy of your passport's main page and your visa page.

-- Arrange your necessary funds in US dollar note.
+- Arrange your necessary funds in US dollar notes.

 Step 2: Visit the Department of Immigration